lucascavalare/lucascavalare.github.io/aboutme.md

 layout: page
 title: About Lucas Cavalare
 meta-title: About me
-subtitle: "At the begining, <br> "Choose a job you love, and you will never have to work a day in your life"."
+subtitle: "At the begining, <br> Choose a job you love, and you will never have to work a day in your life"
 ---

 <div id="aboutme-section">